zcmarcus/CuriousCatBehavior/WeeklyReflections.md

     [02/05/2020]: Added User Stories to cover all intended functionality for project MVP.

+    [02/09/2020]: Created first screen design wireframe - a basic template upon which to base wireframes for most other pages.
 ###### Enterprise Java Work

     [02/04/2020]: Completed Week 3 exercise.
 Feel much more comfortable writing unit tests and utilizing those tests to create higher-quality code.
 Learned at least one or two ways to test for exceptions in a method.

+#### Week 4 (*Week of 02/10/2020*)

+###### Individual Project

+    [02/10/2020; 02/11/2020]: Finished screen design wireframes for five pages: New user sign-up dialog, Log in dialog, Search, View video, Upload new video.

+    [2/10/2020]: Did some research on YouTube Data API and Facebook Login API.

+    Implementing video search on an external platform such as YouTube would allow filtered access to giant collection of videos.
+However, Amazon Rekognition would not work on videos already on YouTube.

+    Implementing Facebook Login would allow users to quickly log in without having to create yet another new user account.
+Uses OAuth, which is a token-based authentication standard.

+###### Enterprise Java Work

+    .